hubertwwong/mysql2_helper/README.md

 These are the options that you can pass in to the param hash.
 They should correspond to the LOAD DATA function.
+Options with the flag suffix should be boolean values.
+All other options should take strings with the exception of skip_num_lines which takes an int.

 filename
 table_name